-This course provides an introduction to practical security concepts.
+This course introduces practical security concepts.
 The goal is to understand common attacks and countermeasures in a range of topics.
-The course is practice oriented, it describes real attacks and countermeasures.
+The course is practice-oriented, it describes real attacks and countermeasures.
 Students will practice attacks on a dedicated server (similar to a Capture the Flag competition).

 It is recommended to have basic knowledge in:

-It is still possible to follow Syssec course if this is not the case as required concepts will be reminded .
+It is still possible to follow the “System and Network Security” (SysSec) course if this is not the case as required concepts will be reminded.

 The following topics are introduced in this course:

 - Windows and Unix Security Basics